GokuMohandas/casual-digressions/notes/poincare.md

 Evaluation:
 	Since there are no preexisting NN-based baselines of testing the method, performance on different tasks was used to determine its usefulness.
 There was quite a performance boost for question answering, entailment prediction and language modeling.
 The Q/A task was quite interesting but I would have liked the performance on a task where the answer is not from a continuos sub-span like MS-MARCO.
 More details are in section 4.

-So what do we think about ?On the fly?
-Poincare embeddings?
+So what do we think about "On the fly" Poincare embeddings?